-I’ve been wanting to write about right relationship for some time.
+I’ve been wanting to write about right relationship in volunteerism for some time.
 It keeps surfacing in what I am reading and journaling, but I have struggled to sort it out in a blog.
 It seemed like an appropriate time to remember this blog is a sandbox for experimentation and community conversation.

 One of the stumbling blocks was that I felt like I needed a definition for right relationship before I could write about it.
 I came across a definition on a Quaker site and another in the book Right Relationship: Building a Whole Earth Economy.
 I liked how activist and author adrienne maree brown talked about being in right relationship with the natural world and its processes in Emergent Strategy.
 She, in turn, drew on Cherokee medicine woman Jasmine Wallace’s description for inspiration.
 My intrigue grew with each source, but none quite satisfied my growing sense of the concept.
 I finally got unstuck after reading a blog on radical imagination by Maro Guevara who wrote about the value of letting go of textbook definitions sometimes.

 It got me thinking that spending too much time trying to track down just the right definition might be a distraction from exploring what right relationship means to me.
 Or letting you discover, experiment, and play with what this big idea means for you and your team.